Shaurya000-png/Uber-Like-App-MAD-Project-/README.md

 - Sync the Gradle project successfully in Android Studio.
 - Add a ride from the offer screen and confirm it appears in the list.
 - Create a local ride from the CarPool Connect flow and reopen the home screen.
+- Type part of a destination and confirm the ride list filters correctly.